mshanken/swagger-ui/src/main/partials/intro.md

 # Welcome to the M. Shanken Service Documentation

 You will need a username and password in order to use this documentaion.
-If you do not have a username and password for this documentaion please email a request for credentials to apihelp@mshanken.com.
+If you don't have a username and password for this documentaion please email a request for credentials to apihelp@mshanken.com.

 If you have your username and password go to the [Auth Service Page](http://docs.mshanken.io/auth) and follow these steps:
   1. Get an access_token via POST to the /oauth/token endpoint